bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

               hosted on a server local to the RO's browser ("localhost"), or use an application-specific URI scheme.
-If the RC needs any state information to tie to the front channel interaction response, it MUST encode that into the callback URI.
+If the RC needs any state information to tie to the front channel interaction response, it MUST use a unique callback URI to link to that ongoing state.
 The allowable URIs and URI patterns MAY be restricted by the AS based on the RC's presented key information.
 The callback URI SHOULD be presented to the RO during the interaction phase before redirect.